 Remember this is your dinner and should be made the way you like to eat!

-- In a small saute pan, add 1 tbsp of butter, and after it melts, add the brown sugar and blend well.
+- In a small saute pan, add 1 tablespoon of butter, and after it melts, add the brown sugar and blend well.

 - Add the lime juice and tequila, and allow the alcohol in the tequila to burn off.
-Add in the last tbsp of butter and allow the mixture to thicken.
+Add in the last tablespoon of butter and allow the mixture to thicken.